The random normal matrix model: insertion of a point charge: Introduction and main results

+exists and exceeds $-1$, i.e., we require that $\lambda>0.$ This implies that $Q$ is H\"{o}lder continuous at the origin; see \eqref{candec} below.

 Let us fix $\point\in\Int S$, say $\point=0$.
 Also fix a number $c>-1$, a positive integer $n$, and a suitable, smooth, real-valued function $\pert$.
-Given this, we define a $n$-dependent potential
+Given this, we define an $n$-dependent potential

 We refer to $Q$ as the \textit{underlying potential} - this is what determines the global properties of the droplet.

-The logarithmic term in \eqref{pot1} has an effect on the microscopic distribution of random eigenvalues near $0$ and near the boundary of the droplet.
-The extra freedom afforded by the term $\pert/n$ is used to accommodate different kinds of microscopic behaviour near the boundary, in Section \ref{sec5}.
+The logarithmic term in \eqref{pot1} has an effect on the microscopic distribution of particles near $0$ and near the boundary of the droplet.
+More precisely, it corresponds to a point charge of strength $c$ at the origin, and at the same time, a harmonic measure on the boundary of the droplet with opposite sign.
+This effect can be understood as a balayage operation, sweeping of a measure on a domain (here, a point mass in the droplet) to the boundary.
+The extra freedom afforded by the term $\pert/n$ is used to accommodate different kinds of microscopic behaviour near the boundary.

-We can regard $V_n$ as the potential associated with a conditional ensemble, given that a charge of strength $c$ is inserted at the origin.

 We now define ensembles.
-Given $V_n$ of the form \eqref{pot1}, we consider a random system $\{\zeta_j\}_1^n\subset\C$ of $n$ identical point charges ('eigenvalues', 'particles') under the influence of the external field $nV_n$.
-The energy of the system is taken to be
+Given $V_n$ of the form \eqref{pot1}, we consider a random system $\{\zeta_j\}_1^n\subset\C$ of $n$ identical point charges under the influence of the external field $nV_n$.
+The system is picked at random with respect to the Boltzmann-Gibbs probability law